-If you still have some questions about buying or using the best weed torches, this section is for you.
-The following is a collection of some of the most frequently asked questions about weed torches.
+If you want more info about buying or using the best weed torches, read on for answers to some of the most frequently asked questions about these garden tools.

 Q. How does a weed torch work?

-Weed torches use propane-fueled flames to cook the cells inside of a weed, inhibiting the weed’s ability to use sunlight (or photosynthesis) for energy and growth.
+Weed torches use propane-fueled flames to cook the cells inside of a weed, inhibiting its ability to use sunlight (or photosynthesis) for energy and growth.

 Q. Can a weed torch help with poison ivy?